BlazeWild/Real-Time-Motion-Transfer-to-a-3D-Avatar/README.md

    run.bat
    ```

-2. This will:
+2. Choose your input source:

+   - Option 1: Webcam (default)
+   - Option 2: Video file (you can provide just the video name like "video" and the system will find it automatically)

+3. For video files, you can configure:

+   - Playback speed (delay between frames)
+   - Looping options
+   - Frame rate for processing
+   - Debug mode for better model updates

+4. The system will:

-   - Activate the virtual environment in backend_process/dependencies
+   - Activate the virtual environment
-   - Install required dependencies
    - Start the Python backend for pose detection
    - Open the frontend file in VS Code
    - Provide instructions for opening with Live Server

-3. Follow the on-screen instructions to open the frontend with Live Server
+5. In VS Code, right-click on `frontend_dis/index.html` and select "Open with Live Server"

 ## Manual Startup